 Okay, let me start by saying, I don’t dress up for sexual kicks and they are my clothes!

-It’s hard to explain without writing war and peace but since an early age I’ve rejected my sexuality and suppressed who I really am.
-I am a man who likes to dress as a woman, behave as a woman and be with other women, be they women or men dressed as women.
+It’s hard to explain without writing war and peace but since an early age, I’ve rejected my sexuality and suppressed who I really am.
+I like to dress as a woman, behave like a woman and be with other women, be they women or men dressed as women.
 Actually, I could also add, I am a woman living in a man’s body.